chopicalqui/SharpBurp/README.md

   1. Load one or more Nmap XML scan result files into SharpBurp by using the button 'Load Nmap XML'.
 Per default, SharpBurp only imports open ports (see checkbox 'Import Open').
-  2. Tell SharpBurp, which URLs shall be sent to the Burp Suite Scanner by checking or unchecking the respective checkboxes in column 'Scan'.
-In addition, the table's context menu can be used to check or unchek multiple rows.
+  2. Tell SharpBurp, which URLs shall be sent to the BurpSuite Scanner by checking or unchecking the respective checkboxes in column 'Scan'.
+In addition, the table's context menu can be used to check or uncheck multiple rows.
 Thereby, only HTTP services can be scanned (rows that contain 'http' in column 'Nmap Name New').
   2. Choose BurpSuite's scan configuration and resource pool that shall be used for the scans.
 The 'Scan Size' field tells SharpBurp how many URLs shall be scanned by one single BurpSuite scan.
-In other words, the total number of BurpSuite scans is the total number of selected rows (see status bar) divided by the 'ScanSize'.
+In other words, the total number of BurpSuite scans is the total number of selected rows (see status bar) divided by the 'Scan Size'.
   5. Click button 'Send to Burp API' to send the selected URLs to the BurpSuite Scanner.